Sjors/nado-book/appendix/more_episodes.md

 In this episode, we discuss Bitcoin memory pools (mempools), Child Pays For Parent (CPFP), and package relay.

 Package relay is the project Gloria Zhao is working on as part of her Brink fellowship.^[<https://brink.dev/programs>].
 It would make the Lightning network more robust (among other benefits).
-Mempools are the collections of unconfirmed transactions stored by nodes, from which they forward transactions to peers.
-Miners usually select the transactions from their mempools that include the highest fees to include these in the blocks they mine.
+Mempools are the collections of unconfirmed transactions stored by nodes.
+Nodes then forward these unconfirmed transactions from their mempool to peers.
+Miners usually select the transactions from their mempool that include the highest fees to include these in the blocks they mine.

 However, mempools can get full, at which point transactions that pay the lowest fees are ejected.
 This is actually a problem in the context of CPFP, which is a trick that lets users speed up low-fee transactions by spending the coins from those transactions in a new transaction with a high fee to compensate.^[<https://bitcoinops.org/en/topics/cpfp/>] Tricks like these can be particularly important in the context of time-sensitive protocols like the Lightning network.